calebharris/fp_book_club_ts/docs_src/chapter_3.md

 function init<A>(l: List<A>): List<A>
 ```

+Due to the structure and immutability of a `Cons`, any time we want to replace the tail of a list, we have to create a
+new `Cons` element with the new `tail` value and the old `head` value.
+If that particular `Cons` was itself the `tail`
+of a different `Cons`, _that_ element now needs to be copied as well, and so on until we reach the head of the list.
+According to the book:

+   > Writing purely functional data structures that support different operations efficiently is all about finding
+   > clever ways to exploit data sharing.
+As an example of what’s possible, in the Scala standard library there’s a
+   > purely functional sequence implementation, Vector (documentation [here][scala_vector]), with constant-time random
+   > access, updates, head, tail, init, and constant-time additions to either the front or rear of the sequence.
+See the
+   > [chapter notes][fpscala_notes_3] for links to further reading about how to design such data structures.

 ## Recursion over lists and generalizing to higher-order functions

 Take another look at `sum` and `product`.
 These versions are simplified a bit compared to what you saw before.